 One of the proverbs I once heard goes something like every start is difficult.
-It’s the same things in hobbies, and in our case – board games.
+It’s the same thing in hobbies, and in our case – board games.

 It’s true that everyone is familiar with mainstream board games, such as pachisi or monopoly.
 But those don’t really qualify as modern board games and you can’t expect anyone coming from them to be able to play a complex board right away.

 So you need something in the middle.
-Board games that are simple enough for new players to understand and introduce them into the hobby – gateway board games.
+Board games that are simple enough for new players to understand and introduce them to the hobby – gateway board games.